Imagine 💡

 A hot shoe can also be equipped with external flashes, such as the Canon Speedlite.
 Hot shoe photography can be accomplished by attaching an external flash.

+Since the hot shoe holds it in place, it is basically TTL shooting, which means through the lens.
 The hot shoe from most manufacturers allows two-way communication between your camera and flash, and you can use this to adjust the power and flash settings.

 Oh yeah, I forgot to mention that you can also use hot shoe flashes that can be triggered by radio slaves (PocketWizards, etc.) or external cables.